 The Shimano Dura-Ace R9200-P power meter is the redesign that many of us have been waiting for.
 Setup is dead simple, the design is compact, and there are smaller improvements such as a replaceable battery door and the fact that it uses the same magnetic charging cable as Di2.
-But the big thing is that the R9200-P doesn't throw out the weird data that some users found with the previous model.
-Everything is consistent and the L/R balance is spot on.
+There were some accuracy issues with the power readings during testing, but everything appeared to be mostly consistent and the L/R balance is spot on.

 Shimano's latest updates of its Dura-Ace and Ultegra groupsets included the launch of new power meters.
 The Dura-Ace R9200-P is a crank-based power meter that has seen the cranks designed around the power meter rather than the power meter gubbins being retrofitted to the cranks, as was the case with the Dura-Ace R9100-P units.
 Shimano has done this in an attempt to achieve better accuracy and reliability with the data that the dual-sided design spits out.

 Our testing put the R9200-P up against Garmin's Rally pedals.
-We've compared the power data, cadence figures and the left/right balance scores of both, and the results suggest that Shimano's design provides reliable data.
+We've compared the power data, cadence figures and the left/right balance scores of both.

 Let's tackle accuracy first, as that is the most important factor.
 I'll begin by saying that the Garmin Rally pedals I'm using for comparison performed well when Anna reviewed a separate set shortly after their launch.
 The set I have here were consistently reading lower than the R9200-P during my testing and the difference was significant.
 They were down by about the same margin when I compared to my two 4iiii power meters.

 If we take a closer look at one of the intervals, the average power of the R9200-P is 335W while the Rally pedals measure 307W – 28W (or 8.4%) lower.
-There's something fishy going on there, but from my years of doing 330W on climbs, my heart rate during the interval and the climbing time I registered make me suspect that the R9200-P is the unit closest to the mark.
+There's something fishy going on there.

 Rolling home from the same session, I decided to give it a nudge in a sprint.
 The Rally pedals are ever so slightly faster to pick up the effort, but the R9200-P registered a higher peak power of 942W (I'm not a sprinter).
 The Rally's 910W peak power is 32W (3.4%) lower.